Medical Assisting Certificate

 Aultman College is formally affiliated with American Medical Technologists (AMT), a national certification agency for allied health professionals.
 Students completing the Medical Assistant program are eligible to sit for the AMT's Registered Medical Assistant (RMA) examination.
 Aultman College is affiliated with National Healthcareer Association (NHA), a national certification agency.
 Graduates are eligible to sit for the Medical Assistant Certification (CCMA) exam as well as the Certified Medical Administrative Assistant (CMAA) exam.

-Admission Deadlines for the Medical Assisting Certificate Program
+Admission Deadlines for the Medical Assistant Certification Program

 - August 1 for fall semester